-A farmin agreement is an agreement between the owner of a mining tenement (farmor) and another person wanting to obtain an interest in the mining tenement (farmee) whereby the farmee agrees to earn an interest in the mining tenement by spending money "on the ground" rather than by paying money directly to the farmor.
+A farm-in agreement (sometimes called an earn-in agreement) is an agreement between the owner of a mining tenement (farmor) and another person wanting to obtain an interest in the mining tenement (farmee) whereby the farmee agrees to earn an interest in the mining tenement by spending money "on the ground" rather than by paying money directly to the farmor.
 Under the agreement, the farmee has the right to earn an interest in the mining tenement by funding exploration costs and satisfying statutory expenditure conditions that apply to the tenement.

-The main advantage of a farm-in arrangement as compared to a sale agreement is that transfer duty may not be payable on the earning of an interest in the tenement by the farmee.
+The main advantage of a farm-in arrangement as compared to a sale agreement is that transfer/stamp duty may not be payable on the earning of an interest in the tenement by the farmee.
 So, a significant transaction cost is avoided.
 It is important to note that no consideration must be paid to the farmor by the farmee in order to qualify for the duty concession.